dyalog-training/2025-ListsWorkshop/docs/exercises.md

 ```

 ## CountAlphabetical
-Create a function `CountAlphabetical` that counts how many words have their letters in alphabetical order.
+Define a function `CountAlphabetical` that counts how many words have their letters in alphabetical order.

 ```
       CountAlphabetical 'JUST' 'FOR' 'THESE' 'ABC' 'DEF' 'WORDS'